Drogheda: 21st century

 Two decades into the 21st century some of the historic core of Drogheda town has suffered urban decline.
 Some of the buildings have been derelict for some years and are in danger of collapse.
 There was a 2006 traffic plan for pedestrianisation of West Street.
 It was rejected at a vote of the elected councillors.
 They had come under pressure from traders in the area concerned about a potential further decline in customer footfall.
-But the issue has come up for debate again.
+But the issue has come up for debate again in 2020.
 When asked, Drogheda residents point out that a combination of expensive car-parking and high commercial rates had a push-pull effect on the town's centre.
 Shops were forced to close and at the same time shoppers brought their business to retail parks such as the Boyne Shopping Centre on Bolton Street.
-A substantial root-and-branch approach to renewal of the locality was proposed in "Westgate Vision: A Townscape Recovery Guide".
-The Westgate area of Drogheda is to be subject to a 10-year regeneration by Louth County Council.
+A substantial root-and-branch approach to renewal of the locality was proposed in "Westgate Vision: A Townscape Recovery Guide", published in 2018, in which the area surrounding Narrow West Street was to be subject to a 10-year regeneration by Louth County Council.